bryanoliveira/cellular-automata/README.md

 - Boost C++ Library (program_options module)
 - [spdlog](https://github.com/gabime/spdlog)

+\*It is possible to run this program in headless-only mode, so if your machine doesn't support rendering (e.g. Colab runtimes) you may skip the OpenGL installation step.
+For that to work you must compile the program with the `HEADLESS_ONLY` flag set (e.g. `make automata HEADLESS_ONLY=1`).

-It is possible to run this program in a CPU-only mode, so if you don't have a CUDA-capable video card you may skip the last step.
-For that to work you will need to run the program with `./automata --cpu` and disable `*.cu` file compilation in the `Makefile`.
+\*\*It is also possible to run this program in CPU-only mode, so if you don't have a CUDA-capable video card you may skip the CUDA installation step.
+For that to work you will need to compile the program with the `CPU_ONLY` flag set (e.g. `make automata CPU_ONLY=1`).

 ## Usage

+### Building From Source

+- Install the requirements
+- Clone this repository
+- Building and executing (refer to Requirements for useful flags):
+  - Run `make` to build and run
+  - Run `make build` to build
+  - Run `make run` to run with default parameters
+  - Run `make clean` to remove generated files
+  - Run `make profile` to run [NVIDIA's nsys](https://developer.nvidia.com/nsight-systems) profiling.

 ### Executing a pre-built binary (Linux x64 + CUDA only)